-Some wrongful death plaintiffs find it helpful to think of a wrongful death case as a personal injury claim in which the injured person is no longer available to bring his or her own claim to court.
-Instead, the family members of the deceased person must file a wrongful death claim in court in order to hold the defendant accountable and get compensation for their own losses and the losses of the estate.
+Under Maryland law, a "wrongful death" is a death that is caused by "an act, neglect, or default including a felonious act which would have entitled the party injured to maintain an action and recover damages if death had not ensued."
+(Md.
+Code, Cts. & Jud.
+Proc. § 3-901 (2021).)
+In other words, a wrongful death claim can be thought of as a personal injury claim in which the injured person is no longer capable of bringing his or her own claim to court.
+Instead, the family members of the deceased person must file a wrongful death claim in order to hold the defendant accountable and get compensation for their losses.

-Learn more about Damages in a Wrongful Death Case.
+Learn more about proving liability in a wrongful death case.